 I love exploring concepts through hands-on projects.
 My class figured out how to create the Grade 4 Probability Carnival for the younger students.
 Don’t tell anyone — even though they were having fun playing games, we were actually teaching them math!

 Lower School Student

-" We celebrate diversity not to classify each other by race, ethnicity, political persuassion, or gender identification, but to benefit from these differences to build a community that truly embraces the King virtues of integrity, kindness, perserverance, and respect. "
+We celebrate diversity not to classify each other by race, ethnicity, political persuasion, or gender identification, but to benefit from these differences to build a community that truly embraces the King virtues of integrity, kindness, perseverance, and respect.